-Information systems are implemented within an organization for the purpose of improving the effectiveness and efficiency of that organization.
-Capabilities of the information system and characteristics of the organization, its work systems, its people, and its development and implementation methodologies together determine the extent to which that purpose is achieved.
+Information systems are implemented within an organization for the purpose of improving the effectiveness and efficiency of thet organization.
+Capabilities of the information system and characteristics of the organization, its work systems, people, and development and implementation methodologies together determine the extent to which that purpose is achieved.